-If heating and cooling units are located on the roof, they must be (where possible):
+If located on the roof, heating and cooling units must be

-- · positioned below the ridge line
+- · positioned below the ridge line;

 - · positioned to the rear of the roof; and

 - coloured to match the roof as far as practical.

 Photovoltaic cells, solar panels and the like may be located to maximise their efficiency if they integrate with the roof form.